 - a prospective study of DBS’s acute effects on mood in Parkinson disease (with Tamara Hershey, Joel Perlmutter and others)

-- one of the first cognitive-pharmacological fMRI studies in TS (with Tamara Hershey and others)
+- the first cognitive-pharmacological fMRI study in TS (with Tamara Hershey and others)

 - levodopa challenge [11C]raclopride PET in TS (with Mark Mintun)

 - the largest (to date) brain imaging study of children with TS (with numerous collaborators)